Testimonials from parents of former CELP Program students

 All CELP teachers are employed by the Upper Grand District School board through Centennial Collegiate.

-Joel Barr’s formal education is a Master’s degree in Canadian Native history and 15 years of incredible teaching and coaching memories at CCVI.
+Joel Barr’s formal education is a Master’s degree in Canadian Native history and many years of incredible teaching and coaching memories at CCVI.
 With his return to CELP in 2010 (having taught a semester with Mike in 1996 and winter tripped for years with the program), Joel is returning to the roots of his childhood spent tagging along with a zoologist father in a cedar strip canoe in Algonquin park.
 Merging this connection to the natural world with a love for hands-on teaching he is excited to create young leaders to challenge society’s social and environmental issues.
 Joel has his Wilderness First Aid, ORCKA Tripping Level 3, and NLS certificates and is keen to use his CAN-BIKE training to get students using this incredible form of alternative transportation.